Voluntary Police Interviews: Representation and Guide

 Typically, a voluntary interview should take no longer than 1-2 hours to complete, after which the police questioning procedure dictates that a decision will then be made on whether or not to make an arrest.

-The police may have the authority to charge you with interviewing or arresting you.
+The police may have the authority to charge you without interviewing or arresting you.
 This would be in situations where there is sufficient evidence to justify this charging decision.

 On a similar note, charging decisions that are taken without an interview taking place are usually made for minor offences, such as driving offences, where the evidence appears to be obvious and/or indisputable.